jarvelov/And_Load/README.md

 ##Install

-Download a zip file of the most recent version [here](https://github.com/jarvelov/And_Load/releases)
+Download directory from the Wordpress plugins repository.

+or

-Or clone the repository with Git into the wp-content/plugins/ directory:
+Clone the repository with Git into the wp-content/plugins/ directory:
 `git clone https://github.com/jarvelov/And_Load.git and_load`

 ##Usage